jeka-dev/jeka-ide-intellij/README.md

 ## Features

 * Jeka distribution management : user don't need to install Jeka manually.
-* Project/Module creation from scratch
+* Project/Module creation and synchronization
-* Synchronize module with Intellij according build class
-* right-side tool panel Jeka explorer
+* Window tool explorer
-* Launch Jeka methods directly from the editor
-* RunConfiguration
+* Launching from contextual editors (Java, Kotlin, Properties)
+* Autocompletion for commands and dependencies

 ## How to use it ?